NEETS Module 9 − Introduction to Wave− Generation and Wave−Shaping

 A-13.
 Bandwidth of the circuit.

-A-14.
-A filter.
+A-14. a filter.

 A-16.
-High-pass filter, low-frequency discriminator, or low-frequency attenuator.
+High-pass filter, low-frequency discriminator, or low-frequency

-filter, high-frequency discriminator or high-frequency
+A-17.
+Low-pass filter, high-frequency discriminator or high-frequency

 A-18.
 At low-frequency, a capacitor acts as an open and an inductor

 acts as a short.
 At high-frequency, a capacitor acts as a short and an inductor

 acts as an open.